-Corporal James Baldwin, Number 6299, of the 2nd Battalion, Princess Victoria's (Royal Irish Fusiliers) was reported as having been killed in action on May 11, 1915, during the fighting of Second Ypres.
+\Corporal James Baldwin, Number 6299, of the 2nd Battalion, Princess Victoria's (Royal Irish Fusiliers) was reported as having been killed in action on May 11, 1915, during the fighting of Second Ypres.
 Having no known last resting-place, he is commemorated in the stone of the Menin Gate, Ypres: Panel 42.

-(Right: The Menin Gate honours 54,395 - as second source says 60,000 - dead of the 'Great War' - photograph from 2010)
+(Right: The Menin Gate honours 54,395 dead of the Great War - photograph from 2010)

-Private Horatio Baldwin (Number 1054601) of the 14th Battalion (Royal Montreal Regiment), was reported as missing in action on November 5 of 1917 during the fighting at Passchendaele; some eight months later, on July 13, 1918, he was officially presumed dead.
+\\Private Horatio Baldwin (Number 1054601) of the 14th Battalion (Royal Montreal Regiment), was reported as missing in action on November 5 of 1917 during the fighting at Passchendaele; some eight months later, on July 13, 1918, he was officially presumed dead.